 Patagonia is on a whole other level for photography.
-And, to be honest, this list could just go on for 10,000 words and 100,000 images.
-There are just so many great photo locations in Patagonia.
+And, to be honest, this list could just go on for 10,000 words and 100,000 Patagonia images.
+There are just so many great photo locations here.
 So, I’m going to try to focus on the absolute best spots.
 The classic photo spots.

 Moreover, I’m going to focus on only locations that I’ve gone and photographed.
-However, I’ve also curated a bunch of Patagonia photography from Trover.com users using the hashtag #BvSPatagonia.
+However, I’ve also curated a bunch of Patagonia images over on Trover.com thanks to photographers using the hashtag #BvSPatagonia.
 That list is embedded at the bottom of this article in case you’re looking for a little bit more inspiration.

 The Organization of Images